edisanti/dsd/README.md

  	* We created the score_counter_tmp1 signal, and this was implemented everywhere the original score_counter_tmp was implemented to remedy this issue.

 ### Implementing a "game over" and Reset
+* To implement our "game over" we worked mostly in the
 ### Implement "kill switch"

 ## Summary (10 points)